St Andrew Holborn (church): Roman and medieval

 Roman pottery was found on the site during 2001/02 excavations in the crypt.
-However, the first written record of the church itself is dated as 951 (DCCCCLI) in a charter of Westminster Abbey, referring to it as the "old wooden church", on top of the hill above the river Fleet.
-The Charter's authenticity has been called into question because the date is not within the reign of the King Edgar of England who is granting it.
-It may be that this is simply a scribal error and that the date should be '959' (DCCCCLIX).
+However, the first written record of the church itself is dated as 951 in a charter of Westminster Abbey, referring to it as the "old wooden church", on top of the hill above the River Fleet.
+The Charter's authenticity has been called into question because the date is not within the reign of King Edgar who is granting it.
+It may be that this is simply a scribal error and that the date should be '959'.
 A 'Master Gladwin', i.e. a priest, held it after the Norman Conquest and he assigned it to St Paul's Cathedral, but with the proviso that the advowson be granted at 12 pence a year to the Cluniac Order's, St Saviour's foundation of what was to become Bermondsey Abbey.
 This assignment dates between 1086 and 1089.
 In about 1200 a deed was witnessed by James, the Parson, Roger, his chaplain, Andrew, the Deacon and also Alexander his clerk.
 In 1280 one Simon de Gardino bequeathed funds towards the building of a belfry, it is assumed this would be stone and that there were due to be bells to be cast for it.

 In the Early Middle Ages the church is referred to as St Andrew Holburnestrate and later simply as St Andrew de Holeburn.

 In 1348, John Thavie, a local armourer, "left a considerable Estate towards the support of the fabric forever", a legacy which survived the English Reformation, was invested carefully through the centuries, and still provides for the church's current upkeep.
 In the 15th century, the wooden church was replaced by a medieval stone one.
 On 8 July 1563, during a severe storm, the steeple of the church was struck and badly damaged by lightning.

 After being executed by hanging for the crime of serving at a Catholic Mass, Swithun Wells was buried in the churchyard on 10 December 1591.